dottjt/plastic/README.md

 ### Chapter 10 - death.

-- The character depressed to a point of delusion.
+- The character is depressed to a point of delusion.
 He simply does not care.
 - He decides to take acid and meet up with a dodgy friend.
-- He completely freaks out.
+- He has a huge freak out, ends up hospitalised.

 ### Chapter 11 - dream.